CP1401/Practicals/prac_04/README.md

 ### Smileys Count

+Create a new program (with the heading "Smileys Count") and copy your previous smiley/frowny program from above.
-Add to your smiley/frowny program so that when the user quits, the program tells them how many smileys and how many frownies they printed.
+Modify this version so that when the user quits, the program tells them how many smileys and how many frownies they printed.
 Hint: you will need to keep track of the two counts separately.
 (Don't keep track of invalid choices.)